tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

   Oracle didn't like this as the owners of the Java copyright.
 Hence Oracle sued Google.[^5] Oracle v.
 Google is up to the Supreme Court where it will finally be decided once and for all.
 Essentially this lawsuit can boils down to the simple question of "Can you copyright an API?".
-My position is whole-heartedly no. Imaging if an author of a book could copyright the names and orders of a chapter in a book.
+My position is wholeheartedly no. Imaging if an author of a book could copyright the names and orders of a chapter in a book.
 That would be completely ridiculous, and people would laugh you out of the room just for thinking that.
 This case is very important for